First Merchants Corporation research snapshot

 LevelValueWhy it matters

-52-week high resistance$44.59The July 2026 high near $44.59 is the 52-week high and the most important upside reference level.
-A break above it would signal trend continuation.
+52-week high resistance$45.33The July 16, 2026 high near $45.33 is the most important upside reference.
+A break above it on volume would signal trend continuation.

-52-week low support$34.66The November 2025 low is the deepest downside reference.
-It would only matter in a severe credit or macro scenario for regional banks.
+52-week low support$34.66The November 2025 low is the deepest downside reference and would only matter in a severe credit or macro scenario for regional banks.

-InvalidationClose below $40.00A decisive break below $40 would take out the Fibonacci 61.8% level and secondary support, weakening the intermediate uptrend and calling for a risk reduction in trend-following setups.
+InvalidationClose below $40.00A decisive break below $40.00 would take out the July pullback low zone and move toward the 200-day moving average near $39.47, weakening the intermediate uptrend and calling for risk reduction in trend-following setups.

 FRME AI trading strategy